jcockbain/jamescockbain.com/content/blog/getting-most-common-letters-golang/index.md

 # [('l', 3), ('o', 2), ('H', 1), ('d', 1), ('e', 1), ('r', 1), ('w', 1)]
 ```

-> We could also alternatively a `collections.defaultdict(int)` to remove the `if c not in counter` check in the second one.
+> We could also alternatively use a `collections.defaultdict(int)` to remove the `if c not in counter` check in the second one.
 I didn't, because it's the no external libraries option.

 The lambda function I am passing to `sorted` handles the sorting first by popularity (decreasing hence the minus), and then by alphabet.